Shajan/CS/web/React/concepts.md

 }
 ```

-React passes this `props` object when calling the function:
+React passes this object when calling the function:

 ```js
 Hello({ name: "Alice" })
 ```

-The function can **read** this data.
+The function can read this data.
 It cannot change it.

 ---

 ## Data That Changes Over Time

-So far, all descriptions are based on fixed values.
+So far, all descriptions depend on fixed values.

 Real applications need values that change:
 - counters